Amazon in deal with German watchdog to overhaul marketplace terms | MarketScreener

 NEW TERMS

-Among the changes in its new terms of service, Amazon will comply with European rules governing liability toward its business partners on its European platforms, whereas earlier it had faced no such liability.
+Among the changes in its new terms of service, Amazon will comply with European rules governing liability towards its business partners on its European platforms, whereas earlier it had faced no such liability.

 It should now give 30 days notice, and a reason for, removing a merchant from its platform.
 Before, it could end its relationship with, or block, a seller without warning or explanation.